1c-syntax/sonar-bsl-plugin-community/docs/en/index.md

 - `sonar.bsl.languageserver.diagnosticLanguage` - the language of the rule names and message text of the triggered rules from the BSL Language Server.
 Default - `ru` - Russian;
 - `sonar.bsl.languageserver.enabled` - use the built-in BSL Language Server Diagnostic provider analyzer when running analysis via `sonar-scanner`.
 Default - `true` - enabled;
-- `sonar.bsl.languageserver.reportPaths` - the path to the report files in the internal format to the BSL Language Server - {code 1}json.
-By default - `" " ` - not filled.
+- `sonar.bsl.languageserver.reportPaths` - the path to the report files in the internal format to the BSL Language Server - `json`.
+By default - `""` - not filled.

 ## Integration with BSL Language Server

 By default, the built-in diagnostics provider from BSL Language Server is used as the analyzer.

-The built-in analyzer can disable the analysis by setting the `sonar parameter.bsl.language server.enabled` value `false` via command line or settings file.
+The built-in analyzer can be disabled by setting the `sonar parameter.bsl.language server.enabled` value `false` via command line or settings file.

 ```sh
 sonar-scanner -Dsonar.bsl.languageserver.enabled=false